-Find the Target Journal that Fits Your Work
+Find the Academic Journal that Fits Your Work

 One of the most common reasons editors reject research manuscripts is that they DO NOT FIT THE JOURNAL–either the goals and scope or the journal or the needs and tastes of its readership.
 With nearly 30,000 scholarly reviewed journals out there, it’s no surprise that finding the right match for your research paper can be quite difficult.